Five Ways to Kill Yourself While Using a Fall Protection System

 Ignore Swing Hazard

-As we’ve previously explained in this article, swing hazards are a very real thing.
+As we’ve previously explained,swing hazards are a very real thing.
 If you don’t plan properly, or if you travel at too great an angle from your anchor point, you may be hurt when you fall, even if your personal fall arrest does its job properly.
 Swing hazards occur when the engaging of your fall arrest system cause you to swing back into a structure.
 Rather than suffer injuries from the fall itself, you suffer injuries from the impact with the structure and, because of the force associated with falls, you could pick up quite a bit of speed and impact with great force.
 Click through the link above to learn how to prepare for and prevent swing hazards.

 Ignore Fall Clearance